As a Greater New Orleans disability attorney, I have had quite a few people approach me with the following scenario:

 This holding does not prevent the long-term disability insurance company for asking you for the money and taking it if you give it to them.
 If you receive a letter demanding that you repay a substantial portion of money to the long-term disability insurance company because of an overpayment, you should seek legal counsel before sending off your check.

-If you would like to request a free consultation to discuss the specifics of your case, contact disability attorney Loyd Bourgeois at 985-240-9773.
+If you would like to request a consultation to discuss the specifics of your case, contact disability attorney Loyd Bourgeois at 985-240-9773.